-Unlike the stereotypical rough, rude, company towns, Curtin had a fine ments and residents were quick to enjoy free time by visiting with one another, promenading along some of the community’s boardwalk streets.
+Unlike the stereotypical rough, rude, company towns, Curtin had refinements, and residents were quick to enjoy free time by visiting with one another, promenading along some of the community’s boardwalk streets.

 Every employee was allowed to freely take as much lumber as he could carry, for any purpose he chose.
 Likewise, the theater was employed-owned.
 From what we can determine at this late date, the General and his wife were actively involved in the day to day business of the community.
 Mrs. Curtin, for example, helped the townspeople build a church, and traveling ministers came from as far away as Glenville to preach from the pulpit.
 Compared to many contemporary town and village churches of the period, the Curtin church was apparently somewhat larger and more comfortable.